 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is available, users should consider disabling or restricting the use of the 'redirect_to_on_logout' parameter if possible or implement custom validation to restrict redirects to trusted domains.
-Monitor vendor channels for updates and apply patches promptly once released.
+Until a fix is available, users should exercise caution with logout redirect URLs and consider disabling or restricting the use of the 'redirect_to_on_logout' parameter if possible.
+Monitoring official plugin updates and applying any future patches promptly is recommended.

 CVE-2026-6203: CWE-601 URL Redirection to Untrusted Site ('Open Redirect') in wpeverest User Registration & Membership – Free & Paid Memberships, Subscriptions, Content Restriction, User Profile, Custom User Registration & Login Builder